Moduli spaces of semitoric systems: Background: The classification of semitoric integrable systems

-\begin{definition} Suppose $[\dew]\in \dpolynok$ with associated toric momentum map $F$.
-For $j=1,\cdots, \mf$ we define $0<h_j<\text{length}(\dew\cap\ell_{\la_j})$ by where $\pi_2:\R^2\to\R^2$ is projection onto the second coordinate and $\lwp\in[\dew]$ is any representative. \end{definition} This is well defined for any choice of polygon in the same equivalence class by~\cite[Lemma 5.1]{PeVNsemitoricinvt2009}.
-To understand the meaning of the word ``volume'' in this context see~\cite{PeVNsemitoricinvt2009}.
+where $\pi_2:\R^2\to\R^2$ is the projection onto the second coordinate and $\lwp\in[\dew]$ is any representative. \end{definition} This is well defined for any choice of polygon in the same equivalence class by~\cite[Lemma 5.1]{PeVNsemitoricinvt2009}.
+The word ``volume'' is used here because $h_j$ can also be viewed as the volume of a specific submanifold of $M$~\cite{PeVNsemitoricinvt2009}.

-\subsubsection{The classification theorem}
+\subsection{The classification theorem}